65-Hour Adaptive and Trauma-Informed Yoga Teacher Training

 Testimonials

-Hear from three former students who are now teaching adaptive yoga classes with Move Through Yoga in Denver!
+Hear from four former Move Through Yoga students who are now teaching adaptive and trauma-informed yoga classes in Denver!

 Brenna

-Listen to Brenna’s testimonial as she reflects on how Move Through Yoga’s teacher training brought her back to the heart of yoga — ahimsa, or non-violence.
+Watch as Brenna reflects on how Move Through Yoga’s teacher training brought her back to the heart of yoga — ahimsa, or non-violence.
 Through adaptive yoga, she learned that practicing with gentleness, curiosity, and care allows every student to be seen and supported.
 Brenna beautifully shares how this training reshaped her understanding of inclusion, reminding us that every body and every mind belongs on the mat.

 Kelsey